Sister Nivedita: Relationship with Sarada Devi

 Within a few days of her arrival in India, on 17 March 1898, Margaret met Sarada Devi, wife and spiritual consort of Ramakrishna, who, surpassing all language and cultural barriers, embraced her as "khooki" or "little girl" in Bengali.
-It was St.Patrick's Day, a very holy & special day in Margaret's life, and Nivedita recounted it as her "day of days."
+It was St. Patrick's Day, a very holy and special day in Margaret's life, and Nivedita recounted it as her "day of days."
 Until her death in 1911, Nivedita remained one of the closest associates of Sarada Devi.
 On 13 November 1898, the Holy Mother Sarada Devi came to open Nivedita's newly founded school.
-After worshiping Ramakrishna, she consecrated the school and blessed it, saying: ‘I pray that the blessings of the Divine Mother may be upon the school and the girls; and the girls trained from the school may become ideal girls.’
+After worshiping Ramakrishna, she consecrated the school and blessed it, saying: ‘I pray that the blessings of the Divine Mother may be upon the school and the girls; and the girls trained from the school may become ideal girls.'
 Nivedita was delighted and recorded her feelings later as "I cannot imagine a grander omen than her blessings, spoken over the educated Hindu womanhood of the future."
 The first photograph of Sarada Devi was taken at Nivedita's house.
 Nivedita wrote in a letter to her friend Nell Hammond about Sarada Devi after her first few meetings with her, "She really is, under the simplest, most unassuming guise, one of the strongest and greatest of women."
 An excerpt is provided here from the Gospel of Holy Mother, where Sarada Devi's impressions about Nivedita are captured vividly: